iWebster28/amd-innovation-showcase-2022/readme.md

   - [ ] Use win32 to grab non-primary monitor if screen of interest is not the primary.
 (PIL can only grab from primary.)
   - [ ] Could grab window of interest first (can be on non-primary monitor), just need to specify title name
     - [ ] Then decide which monitor it is on.
+    - [x] Try to use python-MSS to list monitors.
+    - [ ] Allow user to select a specific monitore, or select application, then infer which monitor it is on.

+- Ways of capturing notes of interest:
+  - [ ] User selects region with mouse. (future)
+    - [ ] Drag to select
+    - [ ] Click to select
+    - [ ] Could use package like tkinter to provide UI tool to select

+  - [x] User enters name of window of interest. (current scope)
+    - [x] List names of windows (in terminal or UI).
+    - [ ] i.e. Chrome, Microsoft Teams, Films & TV
+    - [x] Hook into window with package like pywinauto
+    - [ ] The window location from pywinauto should allow use to know which monitor it is on (for python-mss)

 - [x] Compare video frames
     - [ ] Other options
     - [ ] Compare current with previous frame